emmanuelframos-zz/yfwould-spring-cloud-stack/README.md

 <br>

 ### Good Weather4PArty - Spotify Microservice (Spring Boot)
 Microservice on top of Spring Boot, it finds playlists based on Spotify's account.
+Uses Hystrix as Circuit Breaker, this makes the application resilient and fault tolerance.

 #### Hystrix Dashboard
 It can be accesed on: